 Operational Flow and Capacity Optimization

 One of the most transformative applications of AI in healthcare RTLS is real-time capacity intelligence.
 By modeling patient flow across the entire facility — from emergency department triage through to discharge — AI can predict bottlenecks before they form, suggest dynamic bed reallocation, and alert administrators to emerging capacity constraints hours before they become crises.
+The result is a hospital that does not just react to operational problems — it anticipates and prevents them.

 How to Evaluate an RTLS Platform: A Buyer’s Framework